ROUTINE and PERFORM

 The PERFORM statement may be written anywhere, including within the scope of logical-control statements like IF and FOR, within another Paragraph, and so on.
 When executed, control is passed to the first statement following the PERFORM statement.
 When the Paragraph has finished executing, control is passed back to the statement following the PERFORM statement.

-ROUTINE will be written later in the program: it must not be within IF, FOR, etc, nor within another ROUTINE.
+ROUTINE will be written later in the program.
+It must not be within IF, FOR, etc, nor within another ROUTINE.

 A feature of Jazz is that copy books may contain both DEFINE statements and procedural code, allowing you to write a single COPY with both the data structures and the logic to perform a function.
 Such procedural code should be written within a ROUTINE.
+Data definitions should use an appropriate record name so that it doesn’t clash with other definitions in your program.
+For example: -

 Report Routines